lfost42/grafana-notes/k8s/CKAlab.md

 ### Step 2 – Install Kubernetes Binaries

-*Run on the Control Plane VM and all Worker VMs.*
+*Run on the Control Plane VM and all Worker VMs.* swapoff -a disables all swap, which is a strict requirement for Kubernetes.
+The sed command comments out (disables) swap entries in the /etc/fstab file, making the change persistent across reboots.

 1. **Disable swap**
 > CKA Note: Kubernetes requires swap to be disabled.